-- 1. The Committee shall meet as often as it determines necessary, but not less frequently than quarterly at such times and places as may be designated by the Chair of the Committee and whenever a meeting is requested by the Board, a member of the Committee or a senior officer of the Company. - 2.
-Notice of each meeting of the Committee shall be given by the Chair to each member of the Committee and to the external auditors of the Company, who shall be entitled to attend each meeting of the Committee and shall attend whenever requested to do so by a member of the Committee. - 3.
-Notice of a meeting of the Committee shall: - (a) be in writing; - (b) state the nature of the business to be transacted at the meeting in reasonable detail, in the form of an agenda; - (c) to the extent practicable, be accompanied by copies of documentation to be considered at the meeting; and - (d) be given at least two business days prior to the time stipulated for the meeting or such shorter period as the members of the Committee may permit. - 4.
-A quorum for a meeting of the Committee shall consist of a simple majority of the members of the Committee.
-However, it shall be the practice of the Committee to require review, and, if necessary, approval of certain important matters by all members of the Committee.
-The presence in person or by telephone of a majority of the Committee's members constitutes a quorum for any meeting. - 5.
-The affirmative vote of a majority of the members of the Committee participating in any meeting of the Committee at which a majority of the members constituting a quorum are present is necessary for the adoption of any resolution. - 6.
-A member or members of the Committee may participate in a meeting of the Committee by means of such telephonic, electronic or other communication facilities as permit all persons participating in the meeting to communicate adequately with each other.
-A member participating in such a meeting by any such means is deemed to be present at the meeting.
+- 1. The Audit Committee shall meet as often as it determines necessary, but not less frequently than quarterly at such times and places as may be designated by the Chair of the Audit Committee and whenever a meeting is requested by the Board, a member of the Audit Committee or a senior officer of the Company. - 2.
+Notice of each meeting of the Audit Committee shall be given by the Chair to each member of the Audit Committee and to the external auditors of the Company, who shall be entitled to attend each meeting of the Audit Committee and shall attend whenever requested to do so by a member of the Audit Committee. - 3.
+Notice of a meeting of the Audit Committee shall: - (a) be in writing; - (b) state the nature of the business to be transacted at the meeting in reasonable detail, in the form of an agenda; - (c) to the extent practicable, be accompanied by copies of documentation to be considered at the meeting; and - (d) be given at least two business days prior to the time stipulated for the meeting or such shorter period as the members of the Audit Committee may permit. - 4.
+A quorum for a meeting of the Audit Committee shall consist of a simple majority of the members of the Audit Committee.
+However, it shall be the practice of the Audit Committee to require review, and, if necessary, approval of certain important matters by all members of the Audit Committee.
+The presence in person or by telephone of a majority of the Audit Committee's members constitutes a quorum for any meeting. - 5.
+The affirmative vote of a majority of the members of the Audit Committee participating in any meeting of the Audit Committee at which a majority of the members constituting a quorum are present is necessary for the adoption of any resolution. - 6.
+A member or members of the Audit Committee may participate in a meeting of the Audit Committee by means of such telephonic, electronic or other communication facilities as permit all persons participating in the meeting to communicate adequately with each other.
+A member participating in such a meeting by any such means is deemed to be present at the meeting. - 7.
+In the absence of the Chair of the Audit Committee, the members of the Audit Committee shall choose one of the members present to be Chair of the meeting.
+In addition, the Chair of the Audit Committee shall choose one of the persons present to be the Secretary of the meeting. - 8.
+The Chairman of the Board, directors of the Company who are not members of the Audit Committee, senior management of the Company and other parties invited by the Audit

-- 7. In the absence of the Chair of the Committee, the members of the Committee shall choose one of the members present to be Chair of the meeting.
-In addition, the Chair of the Committee shall choose one of the persons present to be the Secretary of the meeting. - 8.
-The Chairman of the Board, directors of the Company who are not members of the Committee, senior management of the Company and other parties invited by the Committee may attend meetings of the Committee on a non-voting basis; however the Committee (a) shall meet with the external auditors independent of management, as necessary, in the sole discretion of the Committee, but in any event, not less than quarterly; and (b) may meet separately with management.
-The Committee may request any officer or employee of the Company or the Company's legal counsel to attend all or parts of a Committee meeting, or to meet with any members of, or consultants to, the Committee. - 9.
-Minutes shall be kept of all meetings of the Committee and shall be signed by the Chair and the Secretary of the meeting.
-A report in respect of each meeting of the Committee shall be provided to the Board.
+Committee may attend meetings of the Audit Committee on a non-voting basis; however the Audit Committee (a) shall meet with the external auditors independent of management, as necessary, in the sole discretion of the Audit Committee, but in any event, not less than quarterly; and (b) may meet separately with management.
+The Audit Committee may request any officer or employee of the Company or the Company's legal counsel to attend all or parts of an Audit Committee meeting, or to meet with any members of, or consultants to, the Audit Committee.

+9. Minutes shall be kept of all meetings of the Audit Committee and shall be signed by the Chair and the Secretary of the meeting.
+A report in respect of each meeting of the Audit Committee shall be provided to the Board.